matityaho/BackendRecipesWeb/README.md

 # Assignment No.3- Backend Recipes Web

-the website's backend part is incharge of the business logic of the application, manage the DB and communication to external API.
+The website's backend part is incharge of the business logic of the application, manage the DB and communication to external API.

 Using NODE.JS + EXPRESS.JS, AZURE SQL Database.